How Donating Blood Nearly Killed Me

 Are There Dangers of Donating Blood?

-Firstly, who do you rely on at a blood drive, to keep your interests in mind?
-Paid employees of the blood centers are called phlebotomists or "bloodletters" and they can help determine your eligibility.
-This is important to know because there is no doctor, no nurse at the drive, no one with expert medical ability.
+Firstly, who do you rely on at a blood drive to keep your interests in mind?
+Paid employees of the blood centers are called phlebotomists, or "bloodletters," and they can help determine your eligibility.
+This is important to know because there is no doctor or nurse at the drive—no one with expert medical credentials.
 You may expect a kind volunteer who helped organize the blood drive might look out for you.
-While volunteers may help show you to your seat in a waiting area, or cross your name off the sign-up list, they won't be the ones who determine if you're healthy enough to donate.
+While volunteers may help show you to your seat in a waiting area, or cross your name off the sign-up list, they do not have the training to determine if you're healthy enough to donate.

 How Donating Blood Nearly Killed Me